Mees-Molenaar/fastapi-nbdev/README.md

 ## Running the Application

 Whenever you change main, a route or add a route.
-You will have to run `nbdev_prepare` so that your package is updated.
+You will have to run `nbdev_export` so that your package is updated.

+> nbdev_export: Export notebooks in `path` to Python modules

+After running above comamand, you can start the FastAPI app with the following command from the root folder (i.e. fastapi-nbdev):

+> uvicorn fastapi_nbdev.main:app –reload

+Lastly, run `nbdev_prepare`.
+This is last, since you want to export and run your changes before running the tests.

 > nbdev_prepare: Export, test, and clean notebooks, and render README if
 > needed

-After running above comamand, you can start the FastAPI app with the following command from the root folder (i.e. fastapi-nbdev):

-> uvicorn fastapi_nbdev.main:app –reload